Frequently asked questions

 The Homestay experience is the perfect way to learn about U.S. culture, day-to-day living, and to practice your English in a non-structured environment.
 It’s been proven that aside from English language lessons, interacting with English speaking individuals greatly improves your dialect.
 By working with hundreds of Boston area hosts, we are able to provide a beneficial and higher quality homestay experience for each visitor.

 How do I request a homestay?

 No, Global Immersions Homestay provides homestay living for any international visitor to Boston.
 We welcome all international visitors 18 years and older!

 How much experience does Global Immersions have?

 Global Immersions, Inc., Boston’s leading homestay agency, has successfully matched thousands of international visitors and hosts annually since 2000.
 All of the Homestay coordinators are experienced and have worked with international visitors from all over the world.

 How much will it cost?

-Your total homestay cost will be a one-time application fee of $125 per person (non-refundable), plus your homestay rate per week depending on the homestay option you choose.
+For individuals the total homestay cost will be a one-time application fee of $125 per person (non-refundable), plus your homestay rate per week depending on the homestay option you choose.
 For example: $125 application fee and $340 per week - Standard Homestay.
-Group pricing varies.
-Contact our office for details.
+Visit Homestay Options for all individual homestay rates.